How to Paint an Old Metal Mailbox

 After the first coat, I lightly sanded the entire surface.

-Second coat was applied and then sealed with Kristi Kuehl Pure Home Paint clear Satin protective finish.
+The second coat was applied and then sealed with Kristi Kuehl Pure Home Paint Clear Satin protective finish.

 Bright Teal Blue Painted Mailbox